mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 73 |Glob - Use: A gelatin-like substance that is slurped out of a plastic container.
 Effects: Psychedelic experiences.
 Side Effects: Feelings of despair and hopelessness.
 Plus long-term use leads to bone cancer.
 Addiction: 25% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 74 |Hot Grip - Use: A red chewable caplet.
 Effects: Extreme pleasure and feelings of happiness.
 Side Effects: Burns on the inside of the mouth; long-term use leads to confusion and anemia.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 1% after each use.
 | 75 |Food of the Gods - Use: The fruit of the Cama tree is roasted and then ingested.
 Effects: Warm tingling and mild hallucinations.
 Side Effects: Delirium, fear, shakiness, and a permanent weak feeling.
 Addiction: 1% chance of being addicted upon first use.
 Chances increase by 4% after each use.
 Note: If eaten unroasted, there is a 70% chance of death.
-| 76 |Tar Shot - Use: A dark fl uid that is injected.
+| 76 |Tar Shot - Use: A dark fluid that is injected.
 Effects: Abundant energy and pleasure.
 Side Effects: Aggressiveness with long-term use leads to a breakdown in cognitive function.
 Addiction: 3% chance of being addicted upon first use.
 Chances increase by 10% after each use.
 | 77 |Spike - Use: An orange gas injected into the intestines.
 Effects: Extreme energy and the user does not feel pain.
 Side Effects: Short-term use causes many intestinal issues; long-term use leads to severe brain cancer.
 Addition: 10% chance of being addicted upon first use.
 Chances increase by 5% after each use.
-| 78 |Gorge - Use: A fl aky white or pinkish wafer that is ingested.
+| 78 |Gorge - Use: A flaky white or pinkish wafer that is ingested.
 Effects: The sensation of strength and power.
 Side Effects: Leads to dangerous overeating; long-term use breaks down muscle tissue.
 Addiction: 50% chance of being addicted upon first use.
 Chances increase by 10% after each use.
 | 79 |Gravy - Use: powder or liquid that is often mixed with other food.
 Effects: Hallucinations, altered states of being, and unresponsiveness to reality.
 Side Effects: Loss of consciousness and widespread cellular damage.
 Addiction: 2% chance of being addicted upon first use.
 Chances increase by 30% after each use.
 | 80 |Boom - Use: A liquid that is injected.
 Effects: Bursts of energy and increased sexual desire.
 Side Effects: Tremors or loss of motor coordination.
 Long-term use has been associated with a weakened immune system, muscular weakness, and insomnia.
 Addiction: 7% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 81 |Mirror Mirror - Use: Silver dermal patch.
 Effects: The user feels unusually attractive and sexy.
 Side Effects: Severe anxiety, lack of appetite, teeth grinding, and obsessive behavior.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 1% after each use.